LaurePiechaczyk/project3_python/README.md

 </details>

 # How to play
 A Battleship is based on the classic BATTLESHIP game.
 More information can be found on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)).

-In this version, the player enters its name, can choose the size of the board and the number of ships.
+In this version, the player enters his/her name, can choose the size of the board and the number of ships.
 Then 2 boards are generated, one for the player where ships are shown as @ and one for the computer where the ships are hidden.

-The player starts the game by guessing a ship position in the computer board.
-If a ship is touched, it will be shown with "T" and if ships are missed, it will be shown with "m".
+The player starts the game by guessing the position of a ship on the computer board.
+If a ship is hit, it will be indicated by "T" and if ships are missed, it will be indicated by "m".

-The player and the computer make guess one after the other and the winner is the one who touched first all the ships of the opponent.
+The player and the computer guess one after the other and the winner is the one who hits all the opponent's ships first.

 <h3 align="center"><img src="pictures-read-me/start.png"></h3>

+# User Experience
+## Visitor Goals
+  - As a Visitor, I want to play a game to have fun
+  - As a Visitor, I want to understand the parameters easily
+  - As a Visitor, I want to be informed if I enter an incorrect value and have the option to re-enter the value
+  - As a Visitor, I want to understand why an incorrect value is incorrect and get guidance on how to enter a correct one
+  - As a Visitor, I want to be able to get out of the game easily

 # Features
 ## Existing Features
-- Player can choose the board size and the number of ships
+- The player can choose the size of the board and the number of ships
-    - Before starting the game, the player is asked if she/he wants to customize the game.
+    - Before starting the game, the player is asked if he/she wants to customise the game
-    - When the answer is yes, the player can choose the size of the board and the number of ships.
+    - If the answer is yes, the player can choose the size of the board and the number of ships
-    - If the answer is no, the player will play with the default setting.
+    - If the answer is no, the player will play with the default setting

 - Random board generation
-    - Ships are randomly placed on both the player and the computer boards.
+    - The ships are placed randomly on the player and computer boards
-    - Player can see the positions of his/her ships but not where the computer's ships are.
+    - The player can see the position of his ships but not the computer's ships
-- Play against the computer
+- Playing against the computer
-- Accepts user input
+- Accepting user input
-- Give the scores
+- Giving scores
 - Input validation and error-checking
-    - Maximum board size is set
+    - There is a maximum board size
-    - More boats than the board size could handle is invalid
+    - More ships than the board size could handle is invalid
-    - the same guess cannot be entered twice (for the player and the computer)
+    - The same guess cannot be entered twice (for the player and the computer)

 ## Features left to implement
 - Allow the player to position ships themself on the board
-- Ships larger than 1
+- Ships larger than 1x1

 # Data Model
-2 classes are used (Board and GameParticipant).
+2 classes have been created (Board and GameParticipant)

 - The class Board saves:
-    - The type of board with can be Player or Computer
+    - The type of board which can be Player or Computer
-    - The ships position in an array
+    - The position of ships in an array
-    - The touched ship positions in an array
+    - The position of touched ships in an array
-    - The missed ship positions in an array
+    - The position of missed ships in an array
-    - A function to print the board that displays the ships (only for the player board)
+    - A function to print the board
 - The class GameParticipant:
     - Inherits the class Board
     - Saves the name
-    - For future features it could store more data about each player
+    - For future features it could store more data on each player

 # Technologies used
 ## Languages used